 The module consists of a two-day blended learning workshop.

-Coach: The Centre for Continuing Education in University-Level Teaching (FBZHL) has gathered a lot of experience in improving teaching skills, and collaborates closely with the other Bavarian universities.
-With a close-knit network of lecturers and their own expertise, the FBZHL is able to deal with all topics of relevance to universities and science.
+Dr. Uwe Fahr and Dr. Michael Cursio from the Center for Continuing Education in University-Level Teaching, FBZHL, have many years’ experience in training teaching skills, and collaborate with colleagues from other Bavarian universities in this area.
+With a close-knit network of lecturers and their own expertise, the coaches at FBZHL are able to deal with all topics of relevance to teaching at universities and in science.

 This practice-oriented module encourages participants to explore familiar (media-based) teaching concepts in more detail, giving teaching staff a valuable tool kit to help engage their students.
 Combining face-to-face and online sessions and adjusting examination formats accordingly can generate a noticeable change in the teaching/learning process.
 The teacher becomes less of a source of knowledge and more of a mentor, encouraging students to take on more responsibility for their own learning.